-Insidious trauma questions by Gwendolyn Downing 2022
+Insidious trauma questions ©2022-2024 Gwendolyn Downing

-Questions about possible e experiences one migh t have had or/and a re having:
+Questions about possible experiences one might have had or/and are having:

 Have you ever?
 (To the right) Because of?
 (Below) Been afraid of what might happen (including what might not happen)?
 Had others act in a way you didn't like (e.g., be mean, avoid you, not care)?
 Experienced any other injury of any type (e.g., bad water, bad air, no food, bad food, not getting any type of care you need, disasters)?

 How much money you don't/do have

 The color of your skin, or anything about your physical appearance, that others would identify as part of a racial/ethnic group(s)

 Where you live now or/and lived before

 You appear male, female, other

-You have, or look like you have, a disability (acknowledging the issues regarding the term "disability" for some areas it's applied to)
+You have, or look like you have, a disability (acknowledging the issues regarding the word "disability" for some areas it's applied to)

 Your age or the age you appear

 The way you dress or/and make your physical appearance, that would identify you as part of a group(s)

 What gender(s) you are sexually attracted to

 Other